 Power Automate allows you to use a Flow with a “When an HTTP request is received” trigger as a child Flow.
 Then, you can call it, and it will even recognize the parameters.

-It works exactly like the same way as the “Manually trigger a Flow” trigger, but you need to include at the end of the child Flow a “Respond to a PowerApp or Flow “ action or a “Response” action so that the parent knows when the child Flow ended.
+It works the same way as the “Manually trigger a Flow” trigger, but you need to include at the end of the child Flow a “Respond to a PowerApp or Flow “ action or a “Response” action so that the parent knows when the child Flow ended.

 Outputs